The main committee for 2019-20 was elected at the Annual General Meeting held in Stirling:

-Philip Braithwaite is the Director at UK Restoration Services who are based in Burnley, Lancashire.
+Philip Braithwaite is Director of UK Restoration Services which is based in Burnley, Lancashire.
 UK Restoration Services have been built on Phil’s quality workmanship and high standard of service which has formed the business foundations.
 Philip has many years of experience working within the restoration sector and shows great enthusiasm for the preservation of historic buildings and landmarks.

 Phil Brown.
 BLF member since 1993.
-A time served builder, Phil is the owner / M. D. of Cornish Lime, the largest manufacturer of Lime Putty in the UK as well as a distributor for St. Astier NHL products and other products used in building conservation.
-A passionate advocate for lime and regular at the BLF Gatherings, Phil brings to the committee 40 plus years of time spent in the building industry, 25 of them working with lime materials.
+A time-served builder, Phil is the owner / M. D. of Cornish Lime, the largest manufacturer of lime putty in the UK as well as a distributor for St. Astier NHL products and other products used in building conservation.
+A passionate advocate for lime and a regular at the BLF Gatherings, Phil brings to the committee 40 plus years spent in the building industry, 25 of them working with lime materials.

 Jacqui Goddard.
-Architect who has worked in Scotland and in Sydney.
-Former Conservation Director of the National Trust of Australia (NSW), a former member of the NSW Heritage Council, Chair Archaeology Advisory Panel and member of the Technical Advisory Group of the Heritage Council.
-Jacqui was a Senior Lecturer in architecture at the Robert Gordon University in Aberdeen.
-Currently undertaking a PhD in architectural conservation education at Sydney University.
-Jacqui is Convenor of the Australian and New Zealand Chapter of the Building Limes Forum.
+Convenor of the Australian and New Zealand Chapter of the Building Limes Forum.
+Architect who has worked in Scotland and in Sydney, as Conservation Director of the National Trust of Australia (NSW), member of the NSW Heritage Council, Chair Archaeology Advisory Panel and member of the Technical Advisory Group of the Heritage Council, and Senior Lecturer in architecture at the Robert Gordon University in Aberdeen.
+Having completed a PhD in architectural conservation education, Jacqui teaches in the Masters of Heritage Conservation at the University of Sydney.

 Stafford Holmes.
 Architect specializing in the care and repair of historic buildings.
 Author, with Michael Wingate, of Building with Lime.
 Joint author of Lime and Other Alternative Cements and Hydraulic Lime Mortar.
 Author of Evaluation of Limestone and Building Limes in Scotland.
 Director of The Building Limes Development Group.
 Chairman of BLF 2007-11 and Baker Memorial Lecturer in 2012.
 SPAB Esher Award 2017.